Agent Carter “Valediction” Spoilers Ahead

 That’s all I’ve got for now, the series blew me away in ways I had never expected it to – and I sincerely hope I’ve done such an exquisite episode justice.
 If there’s anything you’d like us to discuss that we haven’t, let us know and we shall get to it.
 There’s only so much you can say without reaching a 20-page review of incoherent blabber because you’ve been emotionally compromised.

-What are your thoughts on Agent Carter “Valediction?”
+Now streaming on Disney Plus: What are your thoughts on Agent Carter’s “Valediction?”